amplication/amplication/packages/amplication-prisma-db/README.md

 # Amplication-prisma-db

 amplication-prisma-db is an essential part of the Amplication project.
-This package holds the DB schema file (schema.prisma) used by amplication-server and amplication-git-pull-service
+This package holds the DB schema file (schema.prisma) used by amplication-server.

 ## Installation